Please read this before registering for the 2021 K300

 While in Bethel:

-We urge mushers to self-isolate while in Bethel.
+Mushers are expected to self-isolate while in Bethel.

 A note about the Bogus Creek 150 and Akiak Dash: Race Rules state that Bogus Creek 150 and Akiak Dash racers may not benefit from the support provided to K300 mushers by the Race Committee – this includes truck support and housing.
 Given the unique challenges we face this year, particularly with regard to housing, no teams from outside the YK region will be allowed to participate in the Bogus Creek 150 or the Akiak Dash.